 What should you do when you receive a Phish Email

-Receiving the Email is harmless, but you should never respond to,
+Receiving phish is harmless, but you should never respond to it,

-Neither the MathNet, nor the UBC, IT staff will ever ask you for your
+Neither the MathNet, nor University campus, IT staff will ever ask

-password, nor any confidential information via Email.
-If in doubt,
+you for your password, nor any confidential information via Email.

-please contact the IT staff using trusted channels (known Email address,
+If in doubt, please contact the IT staff using trusted channels (known

-If you have responded to Email like this, please contact the IT staff
+If you have responded to Email like this, please contact the MathNet

-immediately.
-Also, it is a good idea to change your password
+IT staff immediately.
+It is also a good idea to change your

-as soon as you can -- fraudsters only need a few minutes to take
+password -- fraudsters only need a few minutes to take advantage of

-advantage of the information.
-Then [repeat the mantra] until
+the information.
+Then [repeat the mantra] until you are out

 If you have received what you suspect to be a fraudulent Email,